aashishtathod/NoteIt/README.md

 ### 🔹 [NoteIt Android Application](/noteit-android)

-This is an Android application which uses *Noty REST API*.
+This is an Android application which uses *NoteIt REST API*.
 It has application UI implementation using traditional *Android's Navigation Architecture* as well as modern *Jetpack 🚀 Compose UI*.
 Navigate to [`/noteit-android`](/noteit-android) directory to browse and know more about Noty Android project.

 ## Want to Contribute 🙋‍♂️?